econrad003/magic_squares/README.md

 ## 2 Modules

-(Apart from the first three, the modules are listed in alphabetic order.
+(Apart from the first group, the modules are listed in alphabetic order.
 The first *magic_square.py* provides the base clas and is used throughout the package.
-The second and third are support packages to simplify some of the coding.)
+The remaining modules in the first group are support packages to simplify some of the coding and to read and write spreadsheets.)

 ### 2.1 Base and support modules